|Advertisement Opens: Oct. 24, 2022|

 Office: Camden Regional Office

-The Conservation Program Technician is responsible for forest and fish propagation, fire prevention, cultivation, and harvesting activities and/or maintaining a wildlife management area.
+The Biological Technician I is responsible for forest and fish propagation, fire prevention, cultivation, and harvesting activities and/or maintaining a wildlife management area.
 This position is governed by state and federal laws and agency policy.

 Inspects forest lands for damage by insects or disease, assists in implementing plans or recommendations for control measures, and prepares plans for site preparation or improvement of planting, harvesting, marketing, or wildlife use.
 Conducts or assists in conducting research on collected samples, such as fish, blood, water, soil, and plant species, and examines animals and specimens to detect diseases or other problems.
 Conducts agricultural and forest management activities on wildlife management areas, including preparing seed beds and plant foods; selects and marks trees for thinning and/or logging utilizing soil erosion control measures and maintains waterways, dams, and ponds.
 Monitors and inspects public and private wildlife to ensure compliance with state regulations and trains various personnel in activities, such as fire safety, accident prevention, and maintenance and calibration of scientific and technical equipment.
 Gathers, provides, and presents general and forestry educational information and training to various federal, state, local health officers, community organizations, and the general public.
 Provides technical support and services for scientists and engineers working in fields, such as agriculture, environmental science, resource management, and biology.
 Assists in conducting fish and game propagation and maintenance activities, including monitoring of spawning, hatching, incubation, sexing, and feeding.
 Prepares reports pertaining to wildlife findings, conclusions and recommendations.
 Cleans, maintains, prepares, and supplies work areas.
 Performs other duties as assigned.